Monday 19th May 2014

 Our cake decorating experts Jayne Frost and Claire Bailey have shared all the hints and tips you need to create stunning lace detail through the use of brush embroidery.
 All you need is soft consistency royal icing, a piping bag, a selection of nozzles, and clean dry paintbrush and a cake to decorate.
 Go on, get fancy!

-Research lace patterns and designs to gather inspiration.
-Draw out your own lace design to make your decorated cake unique, or use a plunge cutter design of your choice to lightly emboss your cake and follow the outlines if you’re just getting started.
+1. Draw out your own lace design, or use a plunge cutter design of your choice to lightly emboss your cake and follow the outlines.
 Floral patterns work well with brush embroidery.

 6. Using a clean dry paint brush, drag the still wet inner piped line of royal icing, either towards another piped line or towards the centre or your floral or lace design (is using) to create a lacy, brush embroidery effect.